OpenSeaPiranha — AI Consulting & Venture Capital Istanbul

 Share

-Three dates: 2 February 2026, 2 August 2026, 2 February 2027.
+Two milestones are already in force — the unacceptable-risk ban since 2 February 2025 and GPAI obligations since 2 August 2025 — and the next wave, high-risk Annex III, lands 2 December 2027.
 Brussels effect means Turkish RFPs already speak this language.
 The thesis-driven roadmap for serious operators.

 Risk Categories, Plain English

 Four tiers.
 Unacceptable risk — social scoring, manipulative subliminal techniques, real-time biometric identification in public spaces with narrow law-enforcement exceptions.
-These are banned outright as of February 2026.
+These have been banned outright since 2 February 2025.
 High risk — AI in critical infrastructure, education access, employment decisions, credit scoring, law enforcement, migration, justice.
 These face the heaviest documentation, testing, and post-market monitoring obligations.
 Limited risk — chatbots, deepfakes, emotion recognition — face transparency obligations, mostly disclosure that you're talking to a machine.
 Minimal risk — everything else, no formal obligation.
 Most enterprise AI deployments end up in high or limited.
 Knowing which one your system falls into is a thirty-minute legal exercise that almost nobody has done.

 The Brussels Effect Hits Turkish RFPs